johnfewell/angularjs-angular17/README.md

 # AngularJS and Angular 17 Coexistence Demo# AngularJS and Angular 17 Coexistence Demo

 This repository demonstrates the coexistence of AngularJS and Angular 17 within a single application.
 It showcases how a modern Angular application can be embedded within an existing AngularJS application, allowing for seamless state synchronization between the two frameworks.
+[The full description is on my blog.](https://johnfewell.com/blog/angularjs-angular17/)

 ## Overview